 If your interface lacks Hi-Z as an option, you will need a special DI box for your guitar and bass tracks.

 Line Level Inputs and Outputs

-These are not used for plugging in microphones or instruments, but they are useful in connecting outboard processors like reverb, delay, headphone amps, and studio monitors.
+The line level is not used for plugging in microphones or instruments, but it is useful in connecting outboard processors like reverb, delay, headphone amps, and studio monitor speakers.